athomasq/athomasq.github.io/categories/investing/user-manual.md

 ---
 layout: default
 permalink: /:basename/
-title: Working With Me · Abraham Thomas
+title: User Manual · Abraham Thomas
 ---

-## Working With Me
+## User Manual

 ----

 <br/>

-*This page is a "user manual" for getting the most out of me as an investor.*
+*This page is a user manual for getting the most out of me as an investor.*

 <br/>